Mary Jane LeGrand

 I hope to hear from you again very soon

 Minimal punctuation added by the transcriber to enhance readability.

-- On Wednesday, 11 September 1859, Green Wood recorded: "Green & Willis and their wives went to the Thicket this morning."
+- On Wednesday, 11 September 1859, Green Wood recorded in his plantation daily account book: "Green & Willis and their wives went to the Thicket this morning."

 - On 23 March 1860, Mary Jane LeGrand wrote to John Brown LeGrand: